-Over $15 million awarded in NHB funding to support heritage projects in last 10 years
+Over $15m in NHB funding awarded to support heritage projects in last 10 years

 Titled Death And The Afterlife: Multidisciplinary Perspectives From A Global City, the upcoming book documents and examines how death rituals have evolved with urbanisation.

 It is one of the over 550 projects supported by the National Heritage Board’s (NHB) Heritage Grants Scheme since its launch in 2013.
-The scheme has awarded over $15 million so far to community-led projects including publications, exhibitions and podcasts which promote local heritage.
+The scheme has awarded over $15 million so far to community-led projects including publications, exhibitions and podcasts that promote local heritage.

-The scheme comprises Minor and Major Project Grants.
-The Minor Project Grant supports community heritage projects for up to 50 per cent of total project costs, or a maximum of $50,000.
+The scheme comprises minor and major project grants.
+The minor project grant supports community heritage projects for up to 50 per cent of total project costs, or a maximum of $50,000.

-The Major Project Grant supports larger-scale projects with the potential to make a lasting contribution to Singapore’s heritage landscape.
+The major project grant supports larger-scale projects with the potential to make a lasting contribution to Singapore’s heritage landscape.
 It funds up to 50 per cent of total project costs, or a maximum of $150,000.

-Death And The Afterlife was awarded the Minor Project Grant in April 2022.
+Death And The Afterlife was awarded the minor project grant in April 2022.

 It showcases research and discussions by scholars and practitioners from multiple disciplines including sociology, history, community arts, literary studies, and photography.

-“I was particularly intrigued by how death is at once present yet seldom mentioned in our part of the world, and this is especially so when we consider how reluctant the Chinese community is to engage with the topic of death,” said Dr Lye Kit Ying, senior lecturer at Core Learning, College of Interdisciplinary and Experiential Learning at Singapore University of Social Sciences.
+“I was particularly intrigued by how death is at once present yet seldom mentioned in our part of the world, and this is especially so when we consider how reluctant the Chinese community is to engage with the topic of death,” said Dr Lye Kit Ying, senior lecturer at Core Learning, College of Interdisciplinary and Experiential Learning at the Singapore University of Social Sciences.

 “This reluctance inevitably leads to a loss of knowledge about the community’s religious and cultural practices in handling the dead,” said the 38-year-old, who specialises in death in South-east Asian literature and culture.